AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/uct.md

 ## `refactor`

-Resolves the issues that can be fixed automatically.
-The code in the path provided will be updated.

 ```bash
 bin/uct refactor <path>
 ```

 Resolves the issues that can be fixed automatically.
 The code in the path provided will be updated.

 ### `path`